Netflix Error m7361-1253: Five Instant Fixes- (July, 2022)

 - Click on the three vertical dots in the top right corner of Chrome

-- Click on Advanced drop-down menu on the left
+- Click on the Advanced drop-down menu on the left

 - Select System